 - You will have to reach via the Bhayandar route.
-From National Highway 8, Get inside Kashi-Mira junction and keep straight.
+From National Highway 8, Get inside the Kashi-Mira junction and keep straight.
 After 5 to 7 minutes of the drive, you will reach Bhayandar East-West Flyover on the left.
-Now keep following the Essel World signboard and go straight on Uttan Road to reach Manori beach.
+Keep following the Essel World signboard and go straight to Uttan Road to get Manori beach.

 - Western Express Highway, 1st Left turn after Dahisar Octroi check Naka Route to Esselworld, Gorai-Manori.

 - There are many hotels available for stay.
 Many are for couples only.
 If you are a family, check with the hotel before making your booking.

 2. You can enjoy the serenity and peaceful bliss of the beach; however, swimming is not allowed in the water.

 The suburbs of Mumbai hide several groups of unique monuments – ancient rock-cut temples.
 One such monument is the ancient Kondivite Caves, later known as Mahakali caves.

 Mahakali caves are 19 rock-cut caves built between the 1st century BC and the 6th century AD.
 They are cut in black basalt.
 Unfortunately, the caves are on the verge of collapse.

 - 4 caves from 4th to 5th century AD on the northwest face of the long hillside.

 - 15 caves – towards the southeast